 Gross misconduct is a serious breach of contract and includes misconduct which, in our opinion, is likely to prejudice our business or reputation or irreparably damage the working relationship and trust between us.
 This may include misconduct committed outside of work.
-The following are examples of matters that are normally regarded as gross misconduct:
+Following are grounds for disciplinary action leading to admonishment, letters of reprimand, and suspension from duty without pay, or termination of employment contract for cause;

-- (a) theft or fraud: - (b) physical violence or bullying; - (c) deliberate and serious damage to property; - (d) serious misuse of the organisation's property or name; - (e) deliberately accessing internet sites containing pornographic, offensive or obscene material; - (f) serious insubordination; - (g) unlawful discrimination, victimisation or harassment; - (h) bringing the organisation into serious disrepute; - (i) serious incapability at work brought on by alcohol or illegal drugs;

-- (j) causing loss, damage or injury through serious negligence; - (k) a serious breach of health and safety rules; - (I) a serious breach of confidence.
+- (a) theft or fraud; - (b) physical violence or bullying; - (c) deliberate and serious damage to property; - (d) serious misuse of the organisation's property or name; - (e) deliberately accessing internet sites containing pornographic, offensive or obscene material; - (f) serious insubordination; - (g) unlawful discrimination, victimisation or harassment; - (h) bringing the organisation into serious disrepute; - (i) serious incapability at work brought on by alcohol or illegal drugs; - (j) causing loss, damage or injury through serious negligence; - (k) a serious breach of health and safety rules; - (I) a serious breach of confidence;